tidyverse/tidyups/002-tidyr-stringr.md

 The root cause of the problem is that stringr was designed before I understood the importance of data frames, so stringr functions that need to return multiple values use matrices rather than data frames.
-This is particularly unfortunate given that `dplyr::summarse()` and `mutate()` can now create multiple columns from data frame results.
+This is particularly unfortunate given that `dplyr::summarise()` and `mutate()` can now create multiple columns from data frame results.

-To overcome this weakness, tidyr provides family of string manipulation functions that work with data frames.
-Unfortunately, the names of the tidyr functions have little relationship to their stringr equivalents:
+To overcome this weakness, tidyr provides a family of string manipulation functions that work with data frames.
+Unfortunately, the names of the tidyr functions have little relationship to their stringr
+equivalents:

 -   `extract()` creates new variables from groups, and is similar to `str_match()`.
 -   `separate(sep = "pattern")` creates new variables by splitting with a regular expression, and is similar to `str_split_fixed()`.
--   `separate(sep = c(2, 5, 10)`) creates new variables by splitting
+-   `separate(sep = c(2, 5, 10))` creates new variables by splitting
     based on position, and has no equivalent in stringr.
 -   `separate_rows()` creates new rows, and is similar to `str_split()`.